zubujams/equinix_CICD_pipeline/README.md

 To create a dynamic inventory, integrate Terraform outputs with Ansible.
 This approach automatically updates your inventory based on the infrastructure currently managed by Terraform.

 #### Create Ansible playbooks to manage your servers

+**Roles and Playbooks**: Ansible roles for organizing tasks related to specific services or applications, making playbooks more readable and reusable.
+**Dynamic Inventory**: For large-scale deployments, consider detailing more on dynamic inventories that automatically update based on Terraform outputs or other cloud services.

+#### 6. CI/CD Pipeline Integration
+**Jenkins and Ansible**: Integrate Jenkins with Ansible for automated deployments.
+In the Jjenkins pipeline code Jenkins directly triggers Ansible to perform configuration management or deployment tasks.
+**Terraform and Ansible**: Use Terraform outputs in Ansible playbooks for dynamic configurations.

+#### 7. Testing and Iteration
+Incorporate automated testing tools in your pipeline.
+Set up feedback mechanisms for monitoring and notifications.

+#### 8. Maintenance and Monitoring
+Regularly update your configurations and use monitoring tools for infrastructure and pipeline health.

+**Monitoring Tools**: Implement tools like Datadog, Prometheus, or Grafana for comprehensive monitoring.
+**Audit Trails**: Ensure logging and audit trails for both CI/CD processes and infrastructure changes.